hiveot/hub.capnp/README.md

 Integration with 3rd party IoT devices is supported through the use of protocol bindings.
 These protocol bindings translate between the 3rd device protocol and WoT defined messages.

-The communication infrastructure for the services is provided by 'Cap'n Proto', or capnp for short.
+The communication infrastructure of the Hub is provided by 'Cap'n Proto', or capnp for short.
 Capnp provides a Capabilities based RPC for service invocation that is inherently secure.
 Only clients which have obtained a valid 'Capability' can invoke that capability, eg read a sensor or control a switch.
 The RPC will only pass requests that are valid, so the device does not have to concern itself with authentication and authorization.

 Since the Hub acts as the intermediary, it is responsible for features such as authentication, logging, resiliency, pub/sub and other protocol integration.
 The Hub can dynamically delegate some of these services to devices that are capable of doing so, potentially creating a decentralized solution that can scale as needed and recover from device failure.
 As a minimum the Hub manages service discovery acts as a proxy for capabilities.